jingweihu/GitTest/README.md

 # GitTest

+This is Longze :)

 Today is a good day.

 Today is a goood day 3.

 Today is a good way 4.

 Today is a good god 5.